 The great difficulty with many in reading this Scripture is that, though they regard it as a parable, they reason on it and draw conclusions from it as though it were a literal statement.
-To regard it as a literal statement involves several absurdities; for instance, that the rich man went to "hell" because he had enjoyed many earthly blessings and gave nothing but crumbs to Lazarus.
+To so regard it involves several absurdities; for instance, that the rich man went to "hell" because he had enjoyed many earthly blessings and gave nothing but crumbs -to Lazarus.
 Not a word is said about his wickedness.
 Again, Lazarus was blessed, not because he was a sincere child of God, full of faith and trust, not because he was good, but simply because he was poor and sick.
-If this be interpreted literally, the only logical lesson to be drawn from it is, that unless we are poor beggars full of sores, we will never enter into future bliss; and that if now we wear any fine linen and purple and have plenty to eat every day, we are sure of future torment.
-Again, the coveted place of favor is "Abraham's bosom;" and if the whole statement be literal, the bosom must also be literal, and it surely would not hold very many of earth's million's of sick and poor.
+If this 'be interpreted literally, the only logical lesson to be drawn from it is, that unless we are poor beggars full of sores, we will never enter into future bliss; and that if now we wear any fine linen and purple, and have plenty to eat every day, we are sure of future torment.
+Again, the coveted place of favor is "Abraham's bosom;" and if the whole statement be literal, the bosom must also be literal, and it surely would not hold many of earth's millions of sick and poor.

 But why consider absurdities?
 As a parable, it is easy of interpretation.
 In a parable the thing said is never the thing meant.
 We know this from our Lord's own explanations of His parables.
-When He said "wheat," He meant "children of the kingdom;" when He said "tares," He meant "the children of the devil;" when He said "reapers," His servants were to be understood, etc. (Matt.
+He said "wheat," meant "children of the kingdom "tares," "the children of the devil"; "reapers," His servants, etc. (Matt.
 13.)
 The same classes were represented by different symbols in different parables.
-Thus the "wheat" of one parable correspond to the "faithful servants," and the "wise virgins" of others.
+Thus the "wheat" of -one parable correspond to the "faithful servants," and the "wise virgins" of others.
 So, in this parable, the "rich man" represents a class, and "Lazarus" represents another class.

-In attempting to expound a parable such as this, an explanation of which the Lord does not furnish us, modesty in expressing our opinion regarding it is certainly appropriate.
-We therefore offer the following explanation without any attempt to force our views upon the reader, except so far as his own truth-enlightened judgment may commend them as in accord with God's Word and Plan.
+In attempting to expound a parable, an explanation of which the Lord does not furnish us, modesty in expressing our opinion is certainly appropriate.
+We therefore offer the following explanation without any attempt to force our views upon the reader, except so far as his own truth enlightened judgment may commend them as in accord with God's Word and Plan.
 To our understanding, Abraham represented God, and the "rich man" represented the Jewish nation.
-At the time of the utterance of the parable, and for a long time previous, the Jews had "fared sumptuously every day" -- being the especial recipients of God's favors.
-As St. Paul says: "What advantage, then, hath the Jew?
+At the time of the utterance of the parable, and for a long time previous, the Jews had "fared sumptuously every day" 'being the especial recipients of God's favors.
+As St. Paul says: "What advantage, then, bath the Jew?
 Much every way: chiefly, because to them were committed the oracles of God [Law and Prophecy]."
-The promises to Abraham and David and their organization as a typical Kingdom of God invested that people with royalty as represented by the rich man's "purple."
-The typical sacrifices of the Law constituted them, in a typical sense, a holy (righteous) nation, represented by the rich man's "fine linen," -- symbolic of righteousness. -- Rev. 19:8.
+The promises to Abraham and David and their organization as a typical Kingdom of God invested that people with royalty, as represented by the rich man's "purple."
+The typical sacrifices of the Law constituted them, in a typical sense, a holy (righteous) nation, represented by the rich man's "fine linen,"-symbolic of righteousness. - Rev. 19.8.